na-na-hi/renget/archive/iftod.md

 ===================================

-\>You lay your weapon at the door of the oversized cottage so graciously provided to those heroes of the /trash/ fleet who have returned from Astera, and who, much to the Guild’s chagrin, have continued their lifestyles back in the Old World.
+%darkgreen%\>You lay your weapon at the door of the oversized cottage so graciously provided to those heroes of the /trash/ fleet who have returned from Astera, and who, much to the Guild’s chagrin, have continued their lifestyles back in the Old World.
 \>Removing your muddy sweat-soaked boots at the door, they peel away from your aching, blistered feet like the skin of a carcass, releasing a noxious miasma that complements the BO one can only attain by sleeping, sweating, and hunting for a week in the same gear.
 \>You pass through the large dwelling on sore legs on your way to the ice chest and the cold, refreshing Dragon Ales waiting there for you, mind already wandering to the hot bath you look forward to soaking your aching body in when you’re drawn by the smell of fresh blood, finding three fresh Gajau waiting to be butchered in the kitchen—your wife’s hunting must’ve gone well today.
 \>Starting a fire beneath the kitchen’s spit to roast your own dinner (the other members of your family appreciating rarer meat), you emerge into the family room to find that your Mizutsune mate lays preening her long foreclaws on the stuffed patchwork of skins and blankets that passes for her personal lounge cushion.